BCFT One-point Functions of Coulomb Branch Operators: Supersymmetry transformations

 \section{Supersymmetry transformations}

 In this appendix we will write down the supersymmetric transformations for the multiplets of interest, in rigid curved space.
-Placing supersymmetric theories on curved manifolds is easily done by coupling them to the corresponding off-shell supergravity multiplets, a similar procedure to \cite{Festuccia:2011ws}.
+In order to place a supersymmetric theory on curved manifold, one couples it to the corresponding off-shell supergravity multiplets, a similar procedure as done in \cite{Festuccia:2011ws}.
 The 3d $\cN=2$ gravity multiplet content can be found in Table \ref{tsugra3d} while the 4d one is in Table \ref{Tab: weyl multiplet}.